mitchellnel/resolution/server/README.md

 This is achieved by using the `concurrently` package.
 We concurrently run `npx tsc --watch` to continually watch for changes in the source `.ts` files, recompiling the files whenever changes occur, and `nodemon` to restart the server whenever file changes occur.

+### `npm test`

+Runs the test suite for the server using Jest.

+Invoking this command will also generate coverage results, which can be found in the `coverage` folder.

 ## Basic Express Guide

 From the Express docs: